shaleenbardar/github-actions-test/README.md

 8) We can also use id in a job.
 9) To use a variable use {{% steps.id.output.variable }}
 10) To Store or clone a directory to Github VM -> uses: actions/checkout@v1 under steps
+11) Use timeout-minutes: 360 same as aws lambda to limit step or job execution

 ## To Use Enviroment Variables -> For examples